 ABOUT THE AUTHOR

-NINA SIMON has been described as a “museum visionary” by Smithsonian Magazine for her audience-centered approach to design.
-She is the Executive Director of the Santa Cruz Museum of Art & History, and has consulted with hundreds of international museums, libraries, parks, historic sites, art and cultural centers on issues of relevance, community engagement, and participatory design.
-Nina is the author of the best-selling book The Participatory Museum and the popular Museum 2.0 blog.
+NINA SIMON has been described as a “museum visionary” by Smithsonian Magazine for her community-centered approach to design.
+She is the Spacemaker and CEO of OF/BY/FOR ALL, a movement to build more inclusive community organizations.
+From 2011-2019, she was the Executive Director of the Santa Cruz Museum of Art & History, leading a dramatic institutional turnaround.
+She has consulted with hundreds of international museums, libraries, parks, historic sites, art and cultural centers on issues of relevance, community engagement, and participatory design.
+Nina is the best-selling author of The Participatory Museum and the popular Museum 2.0 blog.
 Her work has been shared in the Wall Street Journal, New York Times, NPR, and TEDx.
-She lives off the grid in the Santa Cruz mountains with fourteen people, twenty-seven chickens, five dogs, and one zipline.
+She lives off the grid in the Santa Cruz mountains with nineteen people, twenty-seven chickens, three dogs, and one zipline.

 Special thanks to the James Irvine Foundation for financial support of this project, Elise Granata for her incredible design work, and Jon Moscone for writing a powerful preface.